ga-wdi-curriculum/rails-activerecord/readme.md

 # Rails Models and Migrations

+## To Do
+* Incorporate errors that would've been introduced in the old MVC class.

 ## Learning Objectives

-- Create a new rails application with postgres as the default
+* Create a new rails application with postgres as the default.
-- Use `rake` to create, edit, and update, and seed the db
+* Use `rake` to create, edit, and update, and seed the db.
-- Use rails generators to create migrations.
+* Use rails generators to create migrations.
-- Use rails console to inspect and manipulate models
+* Use rails console to inspect and manipulate models.
-- Use rails migrations to create tables and modify columns
+* Use rails migrations to create tables and modify columns.
-- Undo a migration with `rake db:rollback`
+* Undo a migration with `rake db:rollback`.
-- Create migrations that associate one model with another.
+* Create migrations that associate one model with another.
-- Identify the impacts of editing existing migrations.
+* Identify the impacts of editing existing migrations.
-- Use `timestamps` to timestamp crud actions
+* Use `timestamps` to timestamp crud actions.
-- Use shorthand syntax to create migrations from the command line.
+* Use shorthand syntax to create migrations from the command line.

 ---